felippe-regazio/web-elements/README.md

 document.createElement("div", { is: "my-element" });
 ```

+**You can add all elements adding a single bundle to your document, or you can add only the elements that you need.
+The bundle is in the folder `bundle`.
+You must add the elements.min.css and elements.min.js files.
+If you want to pick a la carte, you can add the elements on the folder `elements`.
+You also need to add the element JS and CSS files.**

 Is highly recommended the use of a CSS Normalizer (there is one on the `vendor` folder, thx @Necolas), and a Polyfill which is discussed on section "Polyfill" of this README.
 You must add the Polyfill before the elements scripts.

 ## Styling